Skip to Content

 How to pest-proof your compost

-Pest-proofing a compost bin reinforcing the structure to make it very difficult to penetrate, which is especially effective for stopping rodents from getting into your compost.
+Pest-proofing a compost bin reinforces the structure, making it very difficult to penetrate, which is especially effective for stopping rodents from getting into your compost.

 One thing to look into is the compost bin material itself.